shah/engineering-sandbox-debian/README.md

 # WSL2 Debian Engineering Sandbox Setup

-Create a Debian WSL2 instance using Windows Store.
+Create a "disposable" Debian WSL2 instance using Windows Store.
+This project treats the WSL2 instance as "disposable" meaning it's for development only and can easily be destroyed and recreated whenever necessary.
+The cost for creation and destruction for a Engineering Sandbox should be so low that it should be treated almost as a container rather than a VM.

 Then: